 If there’s something on your list that you don’t currently have, try to do without and see how that goes.
 If it’s essential, I suggest making a trip to your favorite consignment shop or thrift store to try to find it before you buy something new.

-And remember to take the list with you.
+And when you go shopping, remember to take the list with you.
 You don’t want to come home with stuff you’re not going to wear.
 Just get what’s on the list and get out.

 Need some more help?